 Climate and Average Weather Year Round in Evansville Indiana, United States

-In Evansville, the summers are long, hot, and muggy; the winters are chilly, wet, and windy; and it is partly cloudy year round.
+In Evansville, the summers are long, hot, and muggy; the winters are very cold, wet, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 26°F to 88°F and is rarely below 10°F or above 94°F.

 The hot season lasts for 3.9 months, from May 24 to September 22, with an average daily high temperature above 79°F. The hottest day of the year is July 21, with an average high of 88°F and low of 70°F.

 The cold season lasts for 3.0 months, from November 30 to February 28, with an average daily high temperature below 51°F. The coldest month of the year in Evansville is January, with an average low of 27°F and high of 42°F.

 Average High and Low Temperature in Evansville